 Cohabitation Do's and Don'ts

 Even though a couple may not decide to get married, living together without a legal union may still have its own hardships.
+A couple that's living together presumably will be sharing the cost of rent, utilities, food, and other daily expenses.
+There are also the intangibles when two or more people share a space, such as cultural preferences and personal hygiene.
 It's important to keep in mind the following do's and don'ts before becoming cohabitants with your significant other.

 DO consider entering into a cohabitation agreement before moving in together.
 It can set the ground rules for the financial and other arrangements in the relationship, and may prevent a lot of headaches if the relationship doesn't last.